 COMMON SCAMS AS REPORTED BY THE CREDIT BUREAU

-- Car Scams: The scammer targets those looking to purchase a car.
-The scammer posts a picture of a car on line and gives logical reasons why the price is so low (i.e., they are being deployed in the next several days or they are starting college very soon, etc.).
+- Car Scams: The scammer posts a picture of a car on line and gives logical reasons why the price is so low (i.e., they are being deployed in the next several days or they are starting college very soon, etc.).
 The seller will then ask the prospective buyer to purchase prepaid gift cards in the amount of the sale and share the prepaid codes.
 The buyer is then told the car will be delivered but obviously the car, since an imposter, does not arrive and the buyer doesn’t hear back from the seller and has lost that money.
 Remember, if the price is too good to be true, don’t fall for it.

-- Fake Bank Apps: Large banks have scammers posing as them who send emails stating they need information from the recipient and ask the recipient to click on a link within the email.
-Do not click on the link.
+- Fake Bank Apps: Large banks have scammers posing as them who send emails stating they need information from the recipient.
+They ask the recipient to click on a link within the email.
+They tend to use phrases such as “Your account is at risk” to get your attention so you reply before thinking.
+DO NOT CLICK ON THE LINK.
 If you suspect it may truly be from your bank, close the email and go to your bank’s web site to see if this information is needed.
 Never click on links in suspicious emails.
 This is all an attempt to collect sensitive information.

 - Jury Duty Scams: Scammers posing as a police or judicial official call the victim and tell them they did not report to jury duty and therefore owe a fine.
 The scammers go as far as spoofing the number from which they are calling to make the victim believe it’s a real call.

-- Netflix Scam: Scammers have taken to targeting Netflix.
-They will send a phishing email to subscribers with the subject line stating “payment declined” to get the victim’s attention.
-They include a fake link in the email asking you to update your information.
+- Netflix Scam: Scammers will send a phishing email to subscribers with the subject line stating “payment declined” or “please update your payment details” to get the victim’s attention.
+They include a fake link in the email asking you to click to update your information.
 If you suspect your information may need to be updated, type the Netflix address in the browser instead of clicking on the link.

 - Porting Scams: This scam involves stealing your phone number and phone service to get access to your bank account through confirmation text messages.
 The scammer begins by obtaining your name, phone number and then they gather more information on you such as address, social security number and date of birth.
 They then contact your mobile carrier and state that your phone has been stolen and ask to “port” the number over to another provider and device.
 After your phone has been ported to a new device, the scammer can then start accessing your accounts that require additional authorization, such as coded text to your phone.